Exploring the wine routes of Halkidiki

 From the low-lying hills of Kassandra (the first leg of the peninsula) to the sunny slopes of Mt Meliton in Sithonia and the monasteries of Mt Athos, where monks have been nurturing wine from grapes for centuries, Halkidiki’s deep viticulture roots will amaze you.

-As well as taking tours around vineyards and their wineries, you’ll go wine tasting and be introduced to local grape varieties you probably never knew existed (Asyrtiko, Malagouzia, Roditis, Xinomavro and Limnio, an ancient grape mentioned by Aristotle).
+As well as taking tours around vineyards and their wineries, you’ll go wine tasting and be introduced to local grape varieties you probably never knew existed (Assyrtiko, Malagouzia, Roditis, Xinomavro and Limnio, an ancient grape mentioned by Aristotle).
 You’ll love meeting the personalities gaining growing international recognition for turning out truly excellent reds and whites.
-Some local wines have been given protected designation of origin status.
+Some local wines have been given Protected Designation of Origin status.

 The combination of modern winemaking techniques and longstanding traditions adds to the charm.
-There’s no way you’re going home without a bottle or three, to regale friends and relive the experience.
+There’s no way you’re going home without a bottle or two, to regale friends and relive the experience.

 Agios Pavlos (Kassandra)